 - Check for understanding

-- Have students share on padlet or a Google doc their favorite site to go to to locate relevant reliable information.
+- Have students share on a Google doc their favorite site to go to locate relevant reliable information

 - Share on a table in Google Docs (Example)

 - Click on one of the boxes.

 - Type in your name on the site